jesserod/bixruby/README.md

 Overview
 ============

-This gem provides several classes useful for bioinformatics.
+This gem provides several classes useful for bioinformatics

 To install, just install the `bix` gem: